USS Sealion (SS-195): Successor

 Eli Thomas Reich, who was executive officer and engineer on Sealion when it was sunk, assumed command of the second in March 1944.
 Four of the six torpedoes that Sealion II fired to sink the carried the names Foster, O'Connell, Paul and Ogilvie—the men who had been killed in the bombing of the first Sealion three years earlier.

 In popular culture

 The sinking of Sealion was incorporated into the plot of the 1959 Cary Grant film Operation Petticoat, where the fictional submarine Sea Tiger, also based at Cavite, suffers a similar fate, although in the film she is re-floated and ordered to Cebu for a complete refit, thereby setting the stage for the film's storyline.

-In a graphic short story in El Alamein no Shinden, by Japanese manga artist Yukinobu Hoshino, Sealion stops the German invasion of England, Operation Sealion, after Germans fire on her by accident while the United States was still a neutral country.
+In a graphic short story by Japanese manga artist Yukinobu Hoshino titled El Alamein no Shinden, Sealion stops the German invasion of England, Operation Sealion, after Germans fire on her by accident while the United States was still a neutral country.